General meetings are held at 6:00 pm the first Thursday of each month except December. See the “Meetings Tab” or Opening page for more information.

 The class will be Mondays, 6:30 – 8:30 PM, February 7 to May 2.
 No class March 14.
 Cost is $175.
 There will be 4 field trips, Saturdays 1:00 – 3:00 PM.

-BEE YARD EXPERIENCE is for those who have taken Practical Beekeeping, have beekeeping experience, and may be taken along with Practical Beekeeping.
-All classes are at the bee yards of the instructors and students.
+BEE YARD EXPERIENCE (class used to be called Advanced Practical Beekeeping) is for those who have taken Practical Beekeeping, have beekeeping experience, and may be taken along with Practical Beekeeping.
+All classes are at the bee yards of the instructors and students (proof of vaccination required).
 We will follow the progress and challenges of the hives, assess their condition, and plan strategies for guiding them to good health and production.
 The class will be Sundays, 1:00 – 3:00 PM, February 13 to May 1.
 No class March 20.
 Cost is $175.

 If HSU decides to teach only on-line next semester, Practical Beekeeping will be on-line only and there will be no field trips.
 Bee Yard Experience will not happen.
 Check with HSU Extended Education for the latest information.
 Note: as of 12/5/21 their web site descriptions are not yet updated for 2022.